marioskogias/scribe-c-client/README.md

 [fb303] Facebook Bassline (included in thrift/contrib/fb303/)
    fb303 r697294 or later is required.

-After having a working version of thrift install do:
+After having a working version of thrift installed do:

 make